Flying Lufthansa with a Cat in Cabin (2026): Fees, Carrier Size & What the Counter Actually Checks

 7.3 — If you’re UK-based or travelling via Bangalore: get written confirmation before booking

 Lufthansa reserves the right to refuse cabin pet bookings on certain routes — specifically citing UK, Ireland, and Bangalore (India) in their official policy (as covered in §3.4).
-This isn't a guaranteed refusal — but it's a real risk that isn't visible in the standard booking flow.
+This isn’t a guaranteed refusal — but it’s a real risk that isn’t visible in the standard booking flow.
 Call Lufthansa before booking to confirm your specific route will accept a cabin pet.
-If it won't, Air France via CDG is the most comparable European alternative with different route restrictions.

 7.4 — If you’re travelling with a flat-faced breed